Absy-Serendipity/compiler/README.md

 <a name="br54"></a>

-Descriptions
+Descr iptio ns

 1\.
-A file of source code is constructed with zero or more declarations of functions or
+A file of source code is constructed with zero or more declarations of functions or variables

-variables

 2\.
 Declaration of a variable is allowed regardless of initialization